 NEAR THE END OF THE MASS, you might see one or two people come to the front of the church to receive a small container from the priest.
 The container holds a host that was consecrated at Mass.
 These people are called extraordinary ministers of Holy Communion.
 They bring the Blessed Sacrament to people who are not able to come to Mass because of serious illness or some other reason.
-Together they share the Body of Christ in the Eucharist
+Together they share the Body of Christ in the Eucharist them to dishonor the Blessed Sacrament.
+More people joined in, and the growing crowd became angry.
+Tarcisius stood firm.
+Finally, the crowd attacked him and killed him.

 Early Christians began this practice.
 In the third century (A.D.
 200-300), Christians in the Roman Empire were disliked.
 They were often put into prison and were forced to practice their faith in secret.
 Christians did not forget the imprisoned members of the Church.
-At each Mass, they chose a deacon to bring Holy Communion to those in prison
+At each Mass, they chose a deacon to bring Holy Communion to those in prison.

 One day there were no deacons to send.
 A 12-year-old boy named Tarcisius was chosen instead.
-On the way to the Roman jails, he was stopped by a group of boys who were not Christians, They wanted to see what he was carrying.
-They told him to hand it over Tarcisius refused.
-He did not want those in need.
-In this unit, we will learn more about celebrating the Mass.
-As we do, we can thank God for the freedom we have to worship him as Christians.
-We can also remember the sacrifice of Tarcisius and pray for those who celebrate the Mass in dangerous places.
+On the way to the Roman jails, he was stopped by a group of boys who were not Christians.
+They wanted to see what he was carrying.
+They told him to hand it over.
+Tarcisius refused.
+He did not want

 Tarcisius is a martyr.
 He gave his life rather than deny Jesus.
-Because of his great devotion to the Blessed Sacrament the Church has named him the patron saint of
+Because of his great devotion to the Blessed Sacrament, the Church has named him the patron saint of First Communion.

-First Communion The extraordinary ministers of Holy Communion in your parish will probably never face that kind of decision.
+The extraordinary ministers of Holy Communion in your parish will probably never face that kind of decision.
 But in some parts of the world, Catholics are still persecuted for practicing their faith.
 Some risk their lives to celebrate Mass on Sunday.
-In these places, extraordinary ministers of Holy Communion face danger every time they carry the Blessed Sacrament to
+In these places, extraordinary ministers of Holy Communion face danger every time they carry the Blessed Sacrament to those in need